George Young (runner): Career summary and records

 In addition to his records in the steeplechase, two mile and indoor three mile, he also held American records for the 5000 meter, 3000 meter, steeplechase, and 4x1500 meter relay, as well as twelve age group world records.
 At age 34, he became the oldest person in the world (at that time) to run a sub-four-minute mile, with a time of 3:59.6 in Los Angeles, CA in March 1972.
 He was the first New Mexico born athlete to accomplish this feat.

 Post-running career

 Following his running career, he coached seven different sports at Central Arizona College.
 He led his teams to a total of fourteen championships, including the 1988 national title in cross country.
 In 1988 he was named the National Junior College Athletic Association coach of the year.

 Young died on November 8, 2022, at the age of 85.

 Legacy and honors

 Young was inducted into the National Track & Field Hall of Fame in 1981 and the National Distance Running Hall of Fame in 2003.
-He also has been inducted into the University of Arizona HOF, New Mexico Sports Hall of Fame in 2014, NJCAA Track and Cross Country HOF and National Distance Running HOF in 2003.
+He also has been inducted into the University of Arizona HOF, New Mexico Sports Hall of Fame in 2014, NJCAA Track and Cross Country HOF, National Distance Running HOF in 2003, and was inducted in the 2025 Arizona Sports HOF posthumously.